 The lack of recent positive trends in catch rates per set is, however, not entirely conclusive that no efficiency creep is occurring.
 If increased efficiency at catching fish is occurring against a backdrop of stock decline, it could result in stable catch rates per set (i.e., the effort/efficiency creep compensates for declining stock abundance/availability).
 Furthermore, even if efficiency creep is not occurring the highly selective nature of purse seine fishing (both associated and unassociated modes) can result in hyperstable catch rates per set even when the stock may be declining or even increasing.
 The strong potential for hyperstability in purse seine catch rates presents an issue when interpreting how these data indicate both stock trends and effort creep.
 The catchability proxy included in this analysis considers daily catch rates in relation to biomass estimates.
 In a scenario where harvest efficiency is stable, catch rates would be expected to decline as biomass declines.
-The increasing trend in the catchability proxy for purse seine skipjack suggests that increased capture efficiency may be offsetting the recent estimated decline in biomass from the 2022 stock assessment.
-This may be influencing the stability in the catch rate indicators.
+The increasing trend in the catchability proxy for purse seine skipjack suggests that increased capture efficiency may be offsetting recent estimated decline in biomass from the 2022 stock assessment.
+This metric, along with the catchability coefficients from the stock assessment, will be updated in the 2026 report after the new skipjack assessment in 2025.

 Effort creep can have implications for the performance of the VDS in relation to meeting stock conservation objectives and economic returns to PNA members.
 Increased efficiency could have at least three implications: i) if vessels can catch more fish in one day they may not need to purchase as many days, ii) if fishers can catch more fish in one day without incurring significant additional cost, the value of a day could be higher, and iii) if fishers can catch more fish in one day this could undermine the ability of the VDS to constrain fishing mortality to the expected level.
 The aggregated data presented in this study suggest the variation in catches per day is dominated by interannual variation that is likely difficult to predict.
 However, it is possible that different EEZs and or flags may show different patterns and or sustained trends in catch rates per set or sets per day that could be of interest to individual PNA members for optimizing economic returns from their allocations of VDS days.
-These higher resolution type analyses are beyond the scope of this paper but could be considered in future work, subject to data confidentiality and SPC staff time.
-The indicators presented do not suggest that overall effort creep is undermining the VDS control on fishing mortality compared to when it was implemented.
+These higher resolution type analyses are beyond the scope of this paper but could be considered in future work, subject to data confidentiality, funding and SPC staff time.
+Overall, the indicators presented do not suggest that effort creep is undermining the VDS control on fishing mortality compared to when it was implemented.
+This is contrary to what might have been predicted.
+The lack of indication of effort creep should be considered in more detail in relation to management and economic constraints through a dedicated economic modeling project.